George Washington Bridge Bus Station

+The terminal was first proposed in 1955, following earlier attempts to construct a bus station at the George Washington Bridge's eastern end.
+The Port Authority hired Nervi to design the terminal in early 1960, and it opened on January 17, 1963.
+In its early years, the George Washington Bridge Bus Station was underused compared to the Port Authority Bus Terminal.
+A major renovation, including an expansion of retail space from 30000 to 120000 sqft, was announced in 2008; the project began in late 2013 and was expected to cost more than US$183 million.
+The renovated station reopened on May 16, 2017, two years behind schedule, $17 million over budget, and still unfinished.

 Description

 The station is built over the Trans-Manhattan Expressway (Interstate 95) between 178th and 179th Streets and Fort Washington and Wadsworth Avenues, and features direct bus ramps on and off the upper level of the bridge.

-The building was designed by noted Italian engineer Pier Luigi Nervi and is one of only a few buildings he designed outside of Italy.
-It opened on January 17, 1963 as a replacement for a series of sidewalk bus loading areas that existed between 166th and 167th streets further south.
+The building was designed by the Italian engineer Pier Luigi Nervi and is one of only a few buildings he designed outside of Italy.
+The structure measures 400 by 185 ft long.
+Early plans for the terminal indicate that it contained 10 platforms for suburban buses on its top level, which collectively had 36 loading positions.
+At ground level were shops and seven sawtooth loading positions for long-distance buses.
+The basement level contained a mezzanine leading to the 175th Street station of the New York City Subway.

 The building is constructed of huge steel-reinforced concrete trusses, fourteen of which are cantilevered from supports in the median of the Trans-Manhattan Expressway, which it straddles.
+The roof was constructed of 26 triangular sections, each measuring 66 by 92 ft and composed of 36 concrete panels.
+The design of the roof was intended to disperse exhaust from buses idling there.
+The building's roof trusses have been described as resembling butterflies, as seen in aerial views.
+When the terminal was constructed in 1963, the Port Authority believed the design of the roof would eliminate the need to install air conditioning.

 The building contains murals as well as busts of George Washington and Othmar Amman, the civil engineer who designed the bridge.
-The building received the 1963 Concrete Industry Board’s Award.
+The building received the 1963 Concrete Industry Board's Award.

-The building's roof trusses have been described as resembling butterflies, as seen in aerial views.

 The entire facility is wheelchair-accessible.
+The terminal was criticized by one writer as "a brutal assault on the senses".